stevekwan/best-practices/javascript/gotchas.md

 This is extremely bizarre behaviour, and really an unfortunate design decision in the JavaScript language.
 There are no pragmatic situations where you would want local variables to be declared globally.
 So remember to __always__ use `var` in your declarations.

-### Why are there so many different ways to declare a function?
+### Why are there so many different ways to define a function?
 What are the differences?
-In the wild you'll most commonly see three types of function "declarations":
+In the wild, you'll most commonly see three types of function definitions:

 ```js
 myFunction1 = function(arg1, arg2) {};     // NEVER do this!